PanGalacticTech/project_template/[2]system_specification.md

 #### MCU Selection

-The best options for MCU are either, AtMega328p combined with CH340 for USB comms & programming, ISP header for programming bootloaders, and an WiFi transcever as a periferal device, or an ESP32, with the same USB interface and ISP header, but without the need for an additional WiFi transcever.
+The best options for MCU seem to be either;
+[AtMega328p](https://uk.farnell.com/microchip/atmega328p-an/mcu-8bit-atmega-20mhz-tqfp-32/dp/2443178?st=ATmega328P) combined with CH340 for USB comms & programming, ISP header for programming bootloaders, and an WiFi transcever as a peripheral device, or <br>

-However the selection of the external
+[ESP32-WROOM-32U](https://www.mouser.co.uk/ProductDetail/Espressif-Systems/ESP32-WROOM-32UM113DH3200UH3Q0?qs=W%2FMpXkg%252BdQ4Fqx%2FReRQpFQ==&mgh=1&vip=1&gclid=CjwKCAiAxJSPBhAoEiwAeO_fPwE6kImUAnBTI5SyodKJNS7nNKTfdQ13Md3OplGP5AphD8abym4PYBoCbGkQAvD_BwE), with the same USB interface and ISP header, but without the need for an additional WiFi transcever.
+The ESP has a number of disadvantages for use as the MCU in this use case, as precice ADC is required for current and voltage monitoring.

+However the selection of the peripheral WiFi adaptor throws up an ironic aside, it seems much cheaper to use ESP32 as a WiFi device than sourcing dedicated wifi transceiver modules like the ublox nina, or.
+The ESP32 is available with the option to connect an external antenna, which makes the system more adaptable for use in areas that may not have adiquate WiFi signal with the antenna obscured inside a metal box.

 ****************************************************************************************************************************
 ## [2.2] System Specification Description